Azdaroth/Azdaroth.github.io/source/_posts/2014-07-10-automate-to-the-max-instant-ubuntu-server-setup-with-chef.markdown

 <ol>
   <li>We start with adding Nginx repository using <code>bash</code> method which is used for executing Bash scripts (as the name implies).
 We want to run in as <code>root</code> user and the script for adding repository is in <code>code</code> body.</li>
   <li>In next step we tell Chef to install Nginx itself using package manager.</li>
   <li>Then we want Chef to use our template file for configuration.
-Most of the parameters are pretty self-explanatory: root user will be the owner of the file, the file will belong to root group, we set permissions for the file, specify source in <code>templates</code> directory and we use notifications to take some action <code>immediately</code> (the other option is <code>delayed</code> which would take action at the end of chef-client run).
+Most of the parameters are pretty self-explanatory: root user will be the owner of the file, the file will belong to root group, we set permissions for the file, specify source in <code>templates</code> directory and we use notifications to take some action <code>immediately</code> (the other option is <code>delayed</code> taking action at the end of chef-client run).
 To specify action to take place we use <code>resource[name]</code> syntax.</li>
-  <li>In last step we define our action for restarting Nginx using Chef Execute provider: we specify the command which we want to be run and action, which can be <code>:run</code>(which will run the command) and <code>:nothing</code>(prevents from running the command - we use <code>:nothing</code> in this case as we use it in <code>notifies</code> method in <code>template</code>).</li>
+  <li>In last step we define our action for restarting Nginx using Chef Execute provider: we specify the command to be run and action, which can be <code>:run</code>(will run the command) and <code>:nothing</code>(prevents from running the command - we use <code>:nothing</code> in this case as we use it in <code>notifies</code> method in <code>template</code>).</li>
 </ol>